matthieugomez/sumup/README.md

 iqr           | interquartile range = p75 - p25
 q             | equivalent to specifying p25 p50 p75
 detail			| count mean min max sd skewness kurtosis p1 p5 p10 p25 p50 p75 p90 p95 - p99 max

-Statistics are stored in macros of the form r(name_byvalue)

-# Comparaison with existing commands
-`stat` borrow heavily `tabstat`.
-There are two differences:
-- It allows to compute any percentile
-- It is an order of magnitude faster than `tabstat` by using the mata function `characterize_unique_vals_sorted` from `binscatter`